andrewcooke/choochoo/docs/data-model.md

 ### Statistics

-A **Statistic** is a simple thing - a name with (optional) units and description (in practice they also have "metadata" for display, tracking who is responsible for creating new values, etc).
-For a Statistic to be useful it must also be associated with some values.
+A **Statistic** is a simple thing - a name with units.
+For example, "Rest HR/bpm".
+In practice it also has a description and some "metadata" for display, tracking who is responsible for creating new values, etc.

+For a Statistic to be useful it must be associated with some values.
-More exactly, it must be associated with entries in the **StatisticJournal** - each entry combines a value with a **Source**.
+More exactly, it must have entries in the **StatisticJournal** which associated values with **Source**s.

-There are two kinds of Statistic, which are distinguished by their Sources (more on those below):
+There are three types of StatisticJournal, for values that are integers, floats and text.

+It will be convenient later to divide Statistics into two kinds:

-1. Raw statistics are entered into the system from outside: values entered into the diary, values read from a FIT file, or "constants" entered by the user from the command line.
+1. Raw statistics that are entered into the system from outside: values entered into the diary, values read from a FIT file, or "constants" entered by the user from the command line.

-2. Derived statistics are calculated from other, pre-existing statistics.
+2. Derived statistics that are calculated from other, pre-existing statistics.

 (A careful reader may have noted that the above statements use "statistic" to refer to *values*, which are actually stored in the StatisticJournal.
 This is why I used "statistic" with a lower case "s" - when I am referring to a particular table I will revert to capitalized names.)

-Many statistics have ranking and percentile information.
+Many statistics also have ranking and percentile information.
 These behave similarly to derived statistics (they are associated with Interval Sources), but are stored separately.

-There are three types of StatisticJournal, for values that are integers, floats and text.

 ### Sources

+Sources are, well, the sources of statistics - where the values come from.

 There are several different Sources:

 * **Activities** are read from FIT files and provide a wealth of statistics (note that the GPS trace, HR time series, etc, are not stored as statistics themselves, but values calculated from these, like time in HR zones, total distance, are).

 * **Topics** are used to structure entries in the diary and can be associated with statistics that are entered by the user (depending on the details of configuration).

 * **Intervals** in time are used as sources for derived statistics.
-This may seem somewhat abstract, but it helps avoid stale data (see below).
+  This may sound odd, but it helps avoid stale data (see below).
 An Interval has a start time and a duration - typically a day, month or year.
 So the total distance cycled over May 2018, for example, is a derived statistic whose source is the interval covering that month.

+* **Monitor** is similar to an Activity - it is read from FIT files - but is background "wellness" data (rest HR, steps walked, etc).
+  (Dirty implementation detail: Monitor data are recorded at random times throughout the day so the system also calculates a daily value (total steps, lowest rest HR) and associates this with an Interval corresponding to that day.)

-As with Statistics and the StatisticJournal, the data associated with these Activities and Topics are stored in **ActivityJournal** and **TopicJournal** (the Activity and Topic tables store metadata).
+As with Statistics and the StatisticJournal, the data associated with these Activities, Topics and Monitor are stored in **ActivityJournal**, **TopicJournal** and **MonitorJournal**.

 Every Source has an associated time - this is also the time for the statistic.

 ## Implementation